cmgoffena13/DE-Capstone-Portfolio-1/README.md

 # Government Officials Stock Trades
 This project combines stock information with government official's trading records (Senate & House of Representatives).
 Daily batch processing brings in data from the Polygon and Benzinga APIs to showcase trading information.
-Explore how your state representatives are trading and what committees they are on that may influence their decisions...
+Explore how your state representatives are trading, approximate amounts that are traded, and what committees they are on that may influence their decisions...

 ## Technologies Used
  ![Docker](https://img.shields.io/badge/-Docker-2496ED?style=flat&logoColor=white&logo=docker)